echeran/smile-of-murugan/webbook/chapter16.md

-The commentaries have also great value for the historical linguist, reflecting the development of the language of a particular type— the expository style of Standard Tamil-through almost ten centuries.
+The commentaries have also great value for the historical linguist, reflecting the development of the language of a particular type— the expository style of Standard Tamil—through almost ten centuries.
 And there is of course their primary function: to comment upon the original texts.